 - A lot of the advice out there isn’t very helpful.
 There’s a lot of clickbait and misinformation.
 Pointless herbal supplements.
 Trojan 3000 cream.
 Jock Cockmaster’s Ultimate Guide to Banging Her All Night Tonight.
 Call me cynical.

 - Men follow this advice with the very best of intentions.

 - They feel increasingly hopeless and frustrated when it doesn’t work.

-- To open up the conversation about premature ejaculation.
-You deserve legitimate expertise and support.
+- To open up the conversation about premature ejaculation, free from embarrassment and cringe.

-- To provide clear guidance on sexual confidence, relationship goals and keeping this whole thing in perspective.
+- To provide clear guidance on building your sexual confidence.

 - To support men and their partners in fully embracing their sexual selves.